Thursday, November 24, 2011

 older than you, are upriver from you.
 The younger

-whole long bar is slowly mOving down that river of
+whole long bar is slowly moving down that river of

 time, washing away at the upstream end and building